cslarsen/csl.name/source/_drafts/python-23andme.md

 Before continuing, it is important to note that I am just a hobbyist.
 This article may contain errors.
 Also, parsing genome data may be unlawful in some countries.
 Usually, it's okay if you only parse your personal data, for educational purposes.
-So that's what I'm going to do here.
+If you're going to try this yourself, you do it at your own risk.
+Do not rely on the results here — always consult a medical doctor.

 Installing the parser
 ---------------------